kristiandupont/schemalint/README.md

 _Works with Postgres databases._

-This will give you errors like these:
+This will give you errors and suggestions like these:

 ```
 public.actor.first_name: error prefer-text-to-varchar : Prefer text to varchar types

+Suggested fix
+ALTER TABLE "public"."actor" ALTER COLUMN "first_name" TYPE TEXT;
 ```

 ## Usage